Wednesday, May 29, 2019 (Updated Friday, May 31)

 A size cap failed to garner support from a majority of city council members, though councilman Aaron Brockett — who, with Mayor Suzanne Jones and Lisa Morzel, was generally supportive of mandating smaller houses — said he hopes the idea is revisited in Phase 2 of the large homes/large lots project.
 That work, stretching into 2020 and beyond, will be for a new council: six seats are up for grabs this November.

 The measures proposed for Phase 2 are complex: subdivision, rezoning, possible updates to the Boulder Valley Comprehensive Plan.
-Council’s contemplation of the changes Tuesday night, paired with a use table discussion, threw into sharp relief elected officials’ preferences for sticks over carrots (restrictions vs. incentives) in trying to shape how the city’s limited land gets used.
+Council’s contemplation of the changes Tuesday night, paired with a use Postponement of a motion, or a vote discussion, threw into sharp relief elected officials’ preferences for sticks over carrots (restrictions vs. incentives) in trying to shape how the city’s limited land gets used.

 Council not cool with a cap on home size